hoodiehq/hood.ie/_posts/2016-04-15-speed-coders-offer-alien-robots-scholarships-tgif-79.md

 ---

 TGIF! – Thank Grohl, Gauss, Glob, Galileo and Science it’s Friday, and again it's time for our weekly reading recommendations, prepared to help you get some good reading time on your weekend.
-As usually, they're curated for you by [Cecily](https://twitter.com/skeskali)
+As usual, they're curated for you by [Cecily](https://twitter.com/skeskali).

-Oh, and by the way: <b>our blog's RSS feed is back</b> – subscribe now on hood.ie or hood.ie/feed.xml to make sure you never miss a post! <3

 ## Open Source

 A couple of pieces from past Hoodie blogs that are still relevant today.
-I [Cecily](https://twitter.com/skeskali) am one of those non-coders who is happy to be a part of the team.
+I ([Cecily](https://twitter.com/skeskali)) am one of those non-coders who is happy to be a part of the team.

 [Non-Coders in Open Source](http://hood.ie/blog/non-coders-in-open-source-projects-or-on-aliens-confessions-of-a-non-coder-1.html)